Centre Street, Hong Kong

 Centre Street, in Sai Ying Pun, Hong Kong, at its intersection with Queen's Road West in April 2006.

 View of Centre Street at its intersection with First Street in August 2007, looking north, with Sai Ying Pun Market (left) and Centre Street Market (right).

 Section of Centre Street Escalator Link, between Third Street and High Street, under construction in March 2013.

 Centre Street Escalator Link, in the upper section of Centre Street, between High Street and Bonham Road, in May 2013.

 Centre Street (Chinese: 正街) is a street in the Sai Ying Pun area of Hong Kong.
-Centre Street is the central point of the most active traditional market in Western District of Hong Kong Island.
-The street is part of planned streets in the early development of the area.
+It is the focal point of the most active traditional market in the Western District of Hong Kong Island.
+The street was amongst the first to have been planned during early development of the area.

+With a 1:4 gradient, Centre Street is one of the steepest roads in Hong Kong, earning it the nickname Long Life Slope.
+It is used by approximately 10,000 pedestrians per day.

+The section north of Queen's Road West and south of Victoria Harbour is a flat road that was originally reclaimed from the sea.

 Location

-Centre Street runs north to south from Connaught Road, crossing Des Voeux Road West and Queen's Road West then climbing steeply up the hill crossing First Street, Second Street, Third Street, High Street then via a long escalator to Bonham Road.
-Western Street and Eastern Street run parallel north to south steeply.
-The top part of the street has a slope of 1:4.
-It is used by approximately 10,000 pedestrians per day.
+Centre Street runs north to south from Connaught Road, crossing Des Voeux Road West and Queen's Road West before climbing steeply up the hill where it crosses First Street, Second Street, Third Street, and High Street.
+Centre Street terminates at the top of a long escalator which connects it to Bonham Road.
+Western Street and Eastern Street run parallel to Centre Street.